Vadmeggy/bv-task/README.md

 data_proccessing and perf_test_locust are python packages,
 we have to create a python environment to execute them

-test_automation is a nodejs package because of puppeteer.
+test_automation is a nodejs package.
 We either need to create a nodejs environment or use the dockerized solution.
 Docker is needed for redis (which was used as a db)

 These commands executed in terminal under macOS.
 Running on win machine can be different.

 ### How to create the python env:
-1, Download python3 (version 3.6+, I developed with the latest one)
+1, Download python3 (version 3.6+, I developed with 3.8.2)
 2, Enter project root
 3, Create virtualenv for the python projects: `python -m venv .ve`
 4, Activate python virtualenv: `source .ve/bin/activate`